 Click here to view a list of organizations that participated in EEFF's 2018 conference.

-Information about registration and lodging for the event will be posted in Spring 2021.
+Information about registration for the event will be posted in Spring 2021.

 The workshop provides an introduction to the world of energy efficiency finance.
 Instructors will help participants understand the key components that make up an energy efficiency financing program, review many of the most popular financing models, discuss the state of the market, and provide insight on what drives program performance.
-The workshop will cover financing related to the three major market sectors: residential, commercial and government facilities, with a discussion of pros, cons and applicability of different finance mechanisms available for each.
+The workshop will cover financing related to the three major market sectors: residential, commercial, and government facilities, with a discussion of the pros, cons, and applicability of different finance mechanisms available for each.

-The workshop will be co-presented by Matthew Brown, Harcourt Brown & Carey and Michelle Vigen Ralston, Common Spark Consulting.
-Lunch is included with workshop registration.
+The workshop will be co-presented by Matthew Brown, Harcourt Brown & Carey, and Michelle Vigen Ralston, Common Spark Consulting.